GlaucioOliveira/CIT-261/topics/css3-animations/README.md

 In the example above there is the animation named `breaking-news-animation`.
 For a HTML Element have this animation, it's necessary to specify the property **animation-name** on the CSS Selector of the element, and also we need to specify the time that this animation will take with the **animation-duration** property.
 We can also delay the animation with the usage of the **animation-delay** property.

-Below there is an example showing the above animation in action:
+Below there is an example showing the above animation in action along with the **floating-left-animation** animation:

 ````html
 <style>